 For instance, she believed that a good garden plan should address such fundamental questions as where will the garden be located?
 What are its boundaries and sight lines?
 And how will it be maintained?
 All of these factors are important to iron out before beginning a project.
 Bunny understood that a garden should be organized.
 Most importantly, a gardener should never purchase things at random.

 In Bunny’s experience, to become a good gardener, you had to spend every day in the garden.
 And every day, she toured her property and took notes.

-In a similar vein, she used disposable cameras, developed the photos herself, then made comments that she gave to her gardeners.
-Bunny felt that the camera saw things in a different way from the human eye.
-She was constantly photographing areas that troubled her, then examining them in detail as she worked to perfect each section.
+Bunny believed that the camera saw things in a different way from the human eye.
+She made frequent use of disposable cameras, developed the photos herself, then gave her edits to her gardeners.
+She was constantly photographing areas that troubled her, then examining them in detail as she worked to improve each section.

 LIGHT AND SHADOW

-Light, and the idea of how shadows affect the shapes and parts of the garden, were a key element of Bunny’s designs.
-She experimented constantly with shadows, moving baskets around to observe different locations throughout the day (and seasons) before planting.
+Light, and the idea of how shadows affect the various parts of the garden, were a key element of Bunny’s designs.
+Before planting, she experimented with shadows, moving baskets around to observe how they appeared under different conditions throughout the day.
 Bunny believed light had a great effect on mood and consequently on the success of a garden.
 Sometimes she watched shadows and the shapes they created for years until she got it just right.

 Light and shadow play important roles in the garden.